BBUK/Bell-Boy/README.md

 This script takes a stock installation of Arch Linux Arm (for the Raspberry Pi) and adds all scripts and installs all required packages to set up the software environment.
 See the wiki for more details

-### bb_dcmimu
+### grabber

 This folder contains the source for two small executables.
-The first "bb_dcmimu" interfaces with websocketd (https://github.com/joewalnes/websocketd).
+The first "grabber" interfaces with websocketd (https://github.com/joewalnes/websocketd).
 Websockets are used by the front-end Javascript to interface with the Bell-Boy device.
-The executable takes data from IMU ICs, applies am extended Kalman filter (from https://github.com/hhyyti/dcm-imu) then makes the data available to the browser running the front end via websocketd.
+The executable takes data from the IMU ICs, applies am extended Kalman filter (from https://github.com/hhyyti/dcm-imu) then makes the data available to the browser running the front end via websocketd.

-The second executable "bb_calibrate" is use for an optional (but worthwhile) calibration step.
+The second executable "MPU6050_calibrate" is use for an optional (but worthwhile) calibration step.

 ### bellboy.js